What’s the cost?

 Can I buy more than one battery, so I can keep moving?
 Is it hard to swap out?

 Indeed, you can.
-Simply undo the strap, lift the seat and pull the battery out by the handles.
+Simply disconnect the power plug, undo the strap, lift the seat and pull the battery out by the handles.
 Pop your replacement battery in and you are good to go.
-You can buy replacement batteries, simply contact your local dealer.
+You can buy replacement batteries by contacting us or your local dealer.

 Do I have to take the battery out to charge the bike?